 |Front page › Parameters › Number of copies on the branch to protect against weeding||Search|

-When the automatic life cycle management must weed the stock of a title, one specific copy needs to be selected for the weeding order that has been created.
+When the automatic life cycle management must perform weeding of the stock of a title, one specific copy needs to be selected for a weeding order.
 This parameter helps control which copy is selected.

 This parameter indicates how many copies of each title should ideally be protected from weeding.
 Since the parameter can be set individually at the branches, it can be used to control which branch’s copies will be left after a title has been weeded.